vciernava/vciernava/README.md

 ### 👨‍💻 About me :
 I am 20 years old computer science student from Czech Republic.
 - ⚡ In my free time, I read books about new technologies and play games.
+- ❤︎ Linux enthusiast, I am in love with Fedora and Arch Linux distros.
 - 🧙‍♂️ Find your best way to reach me [check out my website](https://viktorciernava.eu)
 ---